 Personal Income, Deductions and Tax Offsets…

-- If you have inadvertently made super contributions in excess of the maximum deductible amount (as above), or the maximum non-deductible amount ($180,000 for the 2017 year) then please contact us for advice.
+If you have inadvertently made super contributions in excess of the maximum deductible amount (as above), or the maximum non-deductible amount, then please contact us for advice.

 Non concessional contributions at $100,000.
 In some cases, up to $300,000 if the 3 yr bring forward rule applies.
 Please contact us for advice.